capy-language/capy/README.md

 y = x; // yay!
 My_Int == i32 :)
 ```

-It is important to note that in order to actually use `My_Int` as a type, it must be *const*, or, "known at compile-time."
+It is important to note that in order to actually use a variable as a type, it must be *const*, or, "known at compile-time."
-Otherwise, the compiler will throw an error as it's impossible to compile a variable (`x` in this case) whose type might change at runtime.
+Otherwise, the compiler will throw an error as it's impossible to compile a variable whose type might change at runtime,

 ```cpp
 My_Int := i32;